PERMACULTURE FOR RESILIENCE:

 What is the applicability?

 People working in international development will benefit from the years of experience of our teaching team in applying permaculture around the globe.
 We have tailored the entire permaculture certification curriculum to better equip the people who work in international situations where people live in non-westernized conditions.
-The Quail Springs Learning site is ideal for the immersion of these teachings in an off the grid, nutrient cycling, dry land, water conscious community, where we work with the surrounding natural resources to provide for our shelter, water, food, and energy.
+This couurse is ideal for the immersion of these teachings in an off the grid, nutrient cycling, dry land, water conscious community, where we work with the surrounding natural resources to provide for our shelter, water, food, and energy.

 - Tools to integrate sustainable systems design into existing projects